jht1493/ICM-2020-Code/weeks/03_interaction.md

 #### -> 2. use the boolean variable

-For example, the `if` statement to control the action.
+For example, the `if` statement can be used to control the action.

 ```
   if (a_move) {